vapor/docs/guide/validation.md

 Here we are validating that the `String` is at most 5 characters long.
 The type of `Valid<Count>` tells us that the string has been validated to be a certain count, but it does not tell us exactly what that count was.
 The string could have been validated to be less than three characters or more than one million.

 Because of this, `Validators` themselves are not as type safe as some applications might desire. `ValidationSuites` fix this.
-They combine multiple `Validators` and/or `ValidationSuites` together to represent exactly what type of data should be considered valid
+They combine multiple `Validators` and/or `ValidationSuites` together to represent exactly what type of data should be considered valid.

 ## Custom Validator